hucebot/prescyent/README.md

 │           │   ├── ...

 ```
+Then run the script `dataset_preprocessing/teleopicubdataset_to_hdf5.py` to generate the dataset in the lib's format, with `--data_path` argument providing the path to the downloaded dataset, and the `--hdf5_path` argument giving the path and name of the generated hdf5 file (optional)

 #### H36MDataset
 For [Human3.6M](http://vision.imar.ro/human3.6m/description.php) you need to download the zip [here](http://www.cs.stanford.edu/people/ashesh/h3.6m.zip) and prepare your data following this directory structure: